wz0919/ScaleVLN/README.md

 ### Pre-training

-We use Two NVDIA A100 GPUs for pre-training DUET on ScaleVLN.
+We use Two NVDIA A100 GPUs for pre-training agents on ScaleVLN.

 ```bash
 bash run_r2r_b14.sh "0,1" 45008